Teradata/covalent/src/platform/experimental/breadcrumbs/README.md

 #### Methods

-+ displayCrumb: function(): boolean
++ displayCrumb: boolean
-  + Getter for whether to display the individual breadcrumb or not
-+ displayCrumb: function(shouldDisplay: boolean): void
-  + Setter for whether to display the individual breadcrumb or not
+  + Whether to display the individual breadcrumb or not
-+ width: function(): number
++ width: number
-  + The current width of the individual breadcrumb
+  + The current width of the individual breadcrumb (read only)

 ## Setup